SumanSudhir/Instance-Segmentation/README.md

 ## Methods for running the code
 1. Download the code in any directory and make one folder in that directory named datasets and download all images from this link https://storage.googleapis.com/openimages/web/download.html and all the relevent files
-2. Make one directory name logs in parent directory
+2. Make one directory name logs in project directory

 The project directory will looks like
 ```